sedovalx/gradle-aspectj-binary/README.md

 Gradle plugin for AspectJ binary weaving.
 It works similar to https://github.com/jcabi/jcabi-maven-plugin doing the weaving on the weaving over already compiled classes.
 It is particularly helpful if the source code is written in a language different from Java.
 For example, [Kotlin](https://kotlinlang.org), as it produces fully compatible Java bytecode.
-As far as I know there was a problem with Kotlin inlining in AspectJ 1.8.9, that was fixed in the 1.8.10, so the later is used.
+The plugin uses AspectJ 1.8.9 to be compatible with Java 7, versions 1.8.10 and higher requires Java 8.

 > It goes without saying that the plugin works for Java sources as well.